Sepideh-Nikkar/VoyadoTestApp/README.md

 Prerequisites: Visual Studio Code, yarn, ng

-- Clone the application or download it as zip file.
+- Clone the application or download it as ZIP file.
 - In the terminal, do as following:
   - Run "yarn"
   - Run “ng build”